quackbarc/garyc-sketch-tweaks/README.md

 * Drawing client redesigned to imitate the old Flash UI.
 * Gallery sketch caching to a configurable limit.
 * Additional details on gallery sketches, like ink used.
-* Optional auto-skipping and optional replay of sketch animations.
+* Optional auto-skipping and replay of sketch animations in the gallery.

 ### Bug fixes

+#### Drawing client

 * Fixed drawing client and gallery sketches being spiky.
 * Fixed swap button getting locked on undo.